joy-ling/fuelhub-shopify-test/README.md

 ### 1. Default Shipping Price

+**Note:** In Shopify, shipping rates are calculated at checkout after the user enters their address.
+These rates are dynamic and vary depending on factors such as the customer’s location, the product weight, and the order total.
+For the purposes of this test, I displayed a “default” shipping price on the front end.

 Set your store's default shipping price via metafield:

 1. Go to **Shopify Admin** → **Content** → **Metafields**